Ezequiel Duran Player Props: Rangers vs. Reds

 Ezequiel Duran At The Plate

-- Duran has two doubles, a home run and a walk while batting .263.
+- Duran is batting .310 with three doubles, a home run and a walk.

-- Duran is batting .389 with one homer during his last games and is riding a five-game hitting streak.
+- Duran will look to extend his six-game hitting streak.
+He's batting .471 with one homer in his last outings.

-- In eight of 14 games this season (57.1%), Duran has reached via hit, and that includes multiple hits twice.
+- In 60.0% of his games this year (nine of 15), Duran has picked up at least one hit, and in three of those games (20.0%) he recorded more than one.

+- He has hit a long ball in one of 15 games, and in 2.3% of his plate appearances.

-- In three games this season (21.4%), Duran has picked up an RBI, including two games with multiple runs batted in.
+- Duran has driven in a run in three games this year (20.0%), including two games with multiple runs batted in.

-- In three of 14 games this year, he has scored, including multiple runs once.
+- He has scored at least once four times this season (26.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.